A concrete and wood cage for the reinforcement of Cal Fuster. A new life and new function for a building from the 1400s

 The patio also functions as a bioclimatic mechanism: in winter it remains closed and provides lighting, while in summer it remains open when fresh air from the basement is desirable.

-The restoration of the original stone walls is done with lime mortar and a mixture of aggregates with specific local colors extracted from two local quarries
+The renovation of the original stone walls is done with lime mortar and a mixture of aggregates with specific local colors extracted from two local quarries

 Gallery